Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding: Experiments

-Across scales from 3M to 30M pairs, \sname consistently outperforms FLAIR with a similar scaling slope (\cref{fig:flair_vs_ours}).
-These results demonstrate that our hierarchical inductive bias is compatible with scaling laws and provides superior data efficiency compared to FLAIR.
+\textbf{Scaling Behavior.} Across scales from 3M to 30M pairs, \sname consistently outperforms FLAIR with a similar scaling slope (\cref{fig:flair_vs_ours}).
+These results demonstrate that our hierarchical inductive bias supports robust scaling behavior and provides strong data efficiency.

+\textbf{Short-text Image Retrieval.} We further evaluate CAFT on standard short-text retrieval benchmarks in \appx{supp:short_text}.
+CAFT achieves 67.1 I2T and 52.6 T2I on the MSCOCO~\citep{lin2014microsoft} validation split, demonstrating its effectiveness beyond long-text retrieval scenarios.